Caroline Hirsch

 Caroline Hirsch is the founder and was the owner of the New York comedy club Carolines on Broadway.
 She is also the founder and owner of the New York Comedy Festival.
-She is recognized for her ability to spot rising comedic talent including Jerry Seinfeld and Paul Reubens.

 Early life

-Hirsch was born in 1952 and grew up in Flatbush, Brooklyn.
+Hirsch was born in 1952, and grew up in Flatbush, Brooklyn.
 She says the first standup act she ever saw was when she snuck into a 1967 George Carlin gig at The Bitter End in Greenwich Village.
-After living in Brooklyn, she would later move to Manhattan She attended City College and the Fashion Institute of Technology (FIT).
-After school she went to work at Gimbels until she became unemployed.
+After living in Brooklyn, she later moved to Manhattan.
+She attended City College and the Fashion Institute of Technology (FIT).
+After school, she went to work at Gimbels until she became unemployed.